• Home

 The recipe uses simple ingredients, but please see the recipe card below for the full list and exact measurements.

-Mango - One and a half cups of diced ripe mango is needed for the recipe.
-I get roughly 1 ½ cups of diced mango from 1 large fresh mango, by using the cheeks and trimming off excess off the pit.
+Mango - One and a half cups of diced ripe mango are needed for the recipe.
+I get roughly 1 ½ cups of diced mango from 1 large fresh mango, by using the cheeks and trimming off the excess off the pit.
 Fresh or thawed frozen mango can be used.
+Instead of mango, try pineapple and corn salsa.

-Fresh ripe mango is absolutely delicious, but when you can’t find one or they aren’t in season thawed frozen ripe mango will work.
-Thaw about 2 cups of frozen mango, when it thaws it will reduce in size.
+Fresh ripe mango is delicious, but when you can't find one or they aren't in season, thawed frozen ripe mango will work.
+Thaw about 2 cups of frozen mango.
+When it thaws, it will reduce in size.
 Thaw the frozen mango overnight in the refrigerator or try thawing it at room temperature.

-Corn - I use Trader Joe’s canned corn for convenience, plus it’s delicious.
-If corn is in season, fresh sweet corn would be absolutely delightful.
+Corn - I use Trader Joe's canned corn for convenience, plus it's delicious.
+If corn is in season, fresh sweet corn would be delightful.
 Cook it any way you prefer, but grilled fresh corn would add a lovely flavor.
-Trim the cooked corn right off the cob for the mango corn salsa.
+Trim the cooked corn right off the cob and add it to the rest of the ingredients.

 Garlic clove - Add one minced or crushed medium to large garlic clove to the mango salsa with corn.
 Instead of garlic, try a ¼ cup of finely diced red onion for the recipe.
 For leftover red onions, try spicy pickled onions.